unadlib/mutative/README.md

 Yes.
 Mutative supports return values for reducer, and `redux-toolkit` is considering support for [configurable `produce()`](https://github.com/reduxjs/redux-toolkit/pull/3074).

+- Does Mutative support shared references?

+Yes, Mutative supports shared references, but **each path to a shared object gets its own independent draft**.
+Modifications to one path do not automatically reflect in others.
+If you want to preserve shared references in the result, you must explicitly assign them (e.g., `draft.b = draft.a`).
+[Read more details](https://mutative.js.org/docs/extra-topics/shared-references).

 ## Migration from Immer to Mutative

 > [mutative-compat](https://github.com/exuanbo/mutative-compat) - Mutative wrapper with full Immer API compatibility, you can use it to quickly migrate from Immer to Mutative.